 When Your Fridge Smells Like Regret (And What to Do About It)

-There’s a special kind of dread that hits when you open your fridge and get a faceful of…something.
-It’s not quite rotten, not quite sour, but definitely not okay.
-You slam the door shut like that’ll solve the problem, but deep down, you know: that smell isn’t going away on its own.
+There’s a special kind of dread when you open your fridge and get a faceful of… something.
+Not quite rotten, not quite sour, but definitely not okay.
+Slamming the door might feel satisfying, but deep down, you know that smell isn’t going away on its own.

-Let’s break down how to get your fridge back to smelling like…well, nothing (which is exactly what you want).
+Here’s how to get your fridge back to smelling like… well, nothing.
+Which is exactly what you want.

 fridge-smells-good

-Easy Tips Will Make Your Fridge Smell Great:
+Easy Tips to Make Your Fridge Smell Great

 Step One: Deep Clean, Don’t Just Mask the Smell

-Before you go reaching for air fresheners or fancy fridge deodorizers, do the unsexy but essential work: clean the thing.
+Before reaching for air fresheners or deodorizers, do the most important step first: clean the thing.
 Really clean it.

-That means powering it down, taking everything out, and tossing anything past its prime.
-(Yes, even the “emergency” jar of pickles you haven’t touched since last summer.)
+Power it down, take everything out, and toss anything expired.
+Yes, even the emergency jar of pickles from last summer.

-Remove all shelves and bins.
-Wash them in warm, soapy water — not just a quick rinse.
-While they dry, wipe down every surface inside the fridge with a 50/50 solution of white vinegar and water.
-Vinegar kills odor-causing bacteria and doesn’t leave a chemical residue behind.
+Remove all shelves and bins, and wash them with warm, soapy water.
+While they dry, wipe every surface with a 50/50 mix of white vinegar and water.
+Vinegar kills odor-causing bacteria and leaves no chemical residue.

 Step Two: Neutralize with Baking Soda or Coffee